Corporate Governance Seal

 a.
 Corporate objectives

-To ensure that TPB will be able to achieve its Vision and conduct programs, projects, and activities according to its Mission, the agency has prepared a Strategy Map that will serve as a guide on the specific strategic objectives that it should embody.
-The Strategy Map focuses on the aspects of (1) Customer, (2) Finance, (3) Internal Process, and (4) Learning & Growth.
-TPB’s strategic objectives are SMART as they are specific to the organization, timely in accordance with the Vision Statement, realistic in terms of the Mission Statement, and are measurable and achievable through the strategic measures included in the 2022 Performance Scorecard.
+To ensure that TPB will be able to achieve its Vision and conduct programs, projects, and activities according to its Mission, the agency has prepared a Strategy Map, as approved by the GCG on 19 March 2024, that will serve as a guide on the specific strategic objectives that it should embody.
+The Strategy Map focuses on the aspects of (1) Customer/Stakeholders, (2) Finance, (3) Internal Process, and (4) Learning & Growth.
+TPB’s strategic objectives are SMART as they are specific to the organization, timely in accordance with the Vision Statement, realistic in terms of the Mission Statement, and are measurable and achievable through the strategic measures included in the Performance Scorecard.

 b.
-Financial performance indicators The TPB website contain updated quarterly financial statements and other pertinent reports
+Financial performance indicators The TPB website contains updated quarterly financial statements and other pertinent reports.
+In addition, the financial strategic measures are also embodied in the 2024 Performance Evaluation Scorecard, as uploaded on the website.

 c.
 Non-financial performance indicators